Polygon (MATIC) Price Tops $0.38 on Major Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Polygon launched on March 26th, 2018.
-Polygon’s total supply is 10,000,000,000 coins and its circulating supply is 3,218,593,041 coins.
+Polygon was first traded on March 26th, 2018.
+Polygon’s total supply is 10,000,000,000 coins and its circulating supply is 3,199,009,372 coins.
+Polygon’s official Twitter account is @0xpolygon and its Facebook page is accessible here.
+The official website for Polygon is polygon.technology.
+Polygon’s official message board is blog.polygon.technology.
 The Reddit community for Polygon is https://reddit.com/r/0xpolygon and the currency’s Github account can be viewed here.
-Polygon’s official message board is blog.polygon.technology.
-Polygon’s official Twitter account is @0xpolygon and its Facebook page is accessible here.
-Polygon’s official website is polygon.technology.

-It is usually not presently possible to buy alternative cryptocurrencies such as Polygon directly using U.S. dollars.
-Investors seeking to trade Polygon should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Polygon using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Polygon directly using U.S. dollars.
+Investors seeking to acquire Polygon should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Polygon using one of the aforementioned exchanges.

 Receive News & Updates for Polygon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Polygon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.